 Focused on life skills development:

-- LEARN will better prepare kids for life through targeted life skills lessons.
+- App2Learn will better prepare kids for life through targeted life skills lessons.

-- LEARN lessons address educational achievement standards within real-life situations, including problem solving and decision-making.
+- App2Learn lessons address educational achievement standards within real-life situations, including problem solving and decision-making.

 - Movitators: Lessons include personalized motivators to increase the likelihood of attention and learning such as animation that moves across the screen.